gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

   - Bank `0` of the ROM is located in the region at `0000h - 3FFFh`.
 It is fixed (non-banked) and cannot be switched out for another bank.
   - Banks `1 ..
 N` can be switched into the upper region at `4000h - 7FFFh`.
 The upper limit for `N` is determined by the MBC used and available cartridge space.
   - It is not necessary to manually assign Bank `0` for source files, that will happen by default if no bank is specified.
+  - 8MB cartridges have restrictions and limitations, see the @ref SWITCH_ROM_MBC5_8M() documentation for details.

 See the @ref Pandocs for more details about the individual MBCs and their capabilities.